 In Ireland there is a clear need for incarcerated mothers to maintain children and family relationships, according to a National University of Ireland report cited in a Probation Journal article.

 “Being found guilty of a crime is not synonymous with being a bad parent.
-Also noted, there is no good reason to equate offending behavior with bad parenting,” authors Sinead O’Malley and Carmel Devaney said in the report.
+Also noted, there is no good reason to equate offending behavior with bad parenting,” authors Sinead O’Malley and Carmel Devaney quoted in the report.

-In 2014, 13,408 people were sent to prison in Ireland.
+In 2014, 13,408 persons were sent to prison in Ireland.
 Of those 19 percent were female.
 The number of women sent to prison continues to rise.
 Ireland has the fourth highest incarceration rate in Europe and the second highest release rate.

 “The very nature of imprisonment is containment and loss of liberty, but this does not strip people of their basic rights,” cited the report.